iansober/iansober/README.md

 ### Hi there 🐈

-*I'm Ian and I'm doing a little automation for Microsoft things like Azure, o365, AD, etc. I'm pretty lazy, so sometimes I just make specific thing not to do some simple routine manually.*
+*I'm Ian and I'm doing a little automation for Microsoft things like Azure, o365, AD, etc. I'm pretty lazy, so sometimes I just make specific things not to do simple routine manually.*

 Basically, my skills are: